godot-extended-libraries/godot-next/README.md

 Note: The repository is named after Nodes, but ultimately any general-purpose type is welcome here (References, Resources, etc.).

+If you like the project, please star it.
+If you'd like to support it's development, please [send tips to my Kofi](https://ko-fi.com/willnationsdev).

 [Jump to Class List](#classes)

 ## How to Use